-Master of Business Administration (MBA) www.rider.edu/mba
+Master of Business Administration (MBA)

+www.rider.edu/mba

 The MBA Program requires a core of 31.5 credit hours of Breadth Course Requirements and 9 credit hours of elective courses.
-Students may also be required to take up to an additional 19.5 credit hours based on their business education, courses waived and direct business experience.
-A student must complete between 40.5 and 60 semester hours for an MBA, depending on how many pre-program courses are waived.
-Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, computer information systems, or forensic accounting to enrich the MBA.
+Students may also be required to take up to an additional 19.5 credit hours based on their business education and course waivers.
+A student must complete between 40.5 and 60 semester hours for an MBA, depending on the number of pre-program courses are waived.
+Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, computer information systems, corporate accounting for managers, or forensic accounting to enrich the MBA.